Research summaries

 Some research lines I thought were worth providing an overview for:

-Anticipatory automaticity and the cued Visual Probe Task (cVPT)
+Anticipatory automaticity and the predictive Visual Probe Task (cVPT) ↑

 The use of predictive cues, together with other task features, was expected to reduce undesirable trial-to-trial variation, in particular that caused by which exemplars of stimulus categories happen to have been presented on a particular trial.
 The cVPT was therefore used to study Attentional Bias Variability (Gladwin & Vink, 2018) involving alcohol stimuli, which was predicted and confirmed to be associated with conflicting automatic associations, measured using dual Single-Target Implicit Association Tests.
 Further, the anticipatory bias was correlated with risky drinking.
 The reduction of exemplar-related variation was also thought to potentially improve the reliability of bias scores.
 Good reliability (around .7 to .8) of the anticipatory bias was indeed found for alcohol (Gladwin, 2019), and individual differences in bias were again associated with risky drinking.
 A series of follow-up studies (Gladwin, Banic, Figner & Vink, 2020) further explored the nature of the bias and individual differences.
 One important finding of these studies was the validation of the previously found reliability in terms of predicted stimulus categories rather than cue features, as reliability was very low when the cues were made non-predictive.